Sleep Like the Founding Fathers

 Then I moved on to linen tablecloths, a plethora of which are available on eBay for extremely low prices.
 Truly, there is nothing to compare.
 Cotton cannot compete with the elegance, form, and beauty of pure linen.

-The tablecloths come in many varieties and patterns and they are simply gorgeous.
+The tablecloths come in many varieties and patterns, and they are simply gorgeous.
 They add a feeling of nobility to any table, no matter how humble.
 If I had one piece of advice for any young person seeking to entertain guests, it would be to obtain linen napkins and a tablecloth.
 It marks the occasion like no other fabric.
 Add a couple of silver candlesticks and your table will be set for royalty.

 It’s something of a mystery to me why and how linen became so deprecated relative to cotton, to say nothing (and one should say nothing) about polyester and other synthetic so-called fabrics.
 Never accept a blend.
-One-hundred percent cotton is a step in the right direction but the highest and best is 100 percent linen, no question.
+One hundred percent cotton is a step in the right direction, but the highest and best is 100 percent linen, no question.

 Of all the things I had thus far converted from cotton to linen, the switch in towels is the most practical.
-For one thing, they take up far less space in the “linen closet” compared to those huge puffy cotton towels that Americans are always buying.
+For one thing, they take up far less space in the “linen closet” than those huge puffy cotton towels that Americans are always buying.
 A linen towel can also be packed more easily for trips.
 Overall, it is just neater, cleaner, and more efficient, and just as absorbent if not more so.

 All this time, and given how many people read my original piece, people have been telling me to go the full way.
 I should get linen sheets, they have said.
 At this point, I resisted.
 Surely this is going too far.
 Cotton is fine for sheets.
 There is surely a reason most sheets are made of cotton.
 Linen sheets sound too fussy, too eccentric, even pointless.